weronikajulia/weronikajulia/README.md

 ## About Me

-My name is Weronika, and I'm 20 years old.
+My name is Weronika, and I am 21 years old.
 I'm currently studying computer science at Warsaw University of Technology.
 I'm just beginning my programming journey and am very eager to learn!
 I have a strong interest in machine learning, and that's the path I'd like to explore now.

 ## Repository Introduction